Abul-Saad/Sparki-Connect-App-APIs/README.md

-# 📱 Sparki Connect App - API
+# 📱 Sparki Connect App - APIs

 This repository contains the backend APIs for the **Sparki Connect App**, developed using **Node.js** and **Express.js**.
 It handles essential backend features such as authentication, education modules, mentor programs, question bank management, file uploads (PDFs/images), and payment integration.